CAPC Guidelines:

 Host Associations and Transmission Between Hosts

 • A Giardia species was first identified in cats by two investigators in 1925; one investigator named it Giardia cati and the other called it Giardia felis.
-It is now know that Giardia duodenalis is a species complex comprising at least eight major assemblages.
+It is now known that Giardia duodenalis is a species complex comprising at least eight major assemblages designated A-H.

 • Giardia exists in different "assemblages," which vary in their infectivity for animals and humans.
-Cats have Assemblages A1 and F and humans are infected with Assemblages A2 and B.
+Cats are primarily infected with assemblages AI and F and humans are primarily infected with assemblages AII and B. However, there are reports of cats infected with the canine adapted assemblages C and D, as well as infections with assemblages B and E.

 • Cysts are acquired from fecal-contaminated water, food, or fomites or through self-grooming.